 Telangana was formed in June 2014 with Hyderabad as its capital.
 The state was formed as a result of the split of erstwhile Andhra Pradesh state.
 The state holds an advantage as it possesses readymade capital with necessary infrastructure and ecosystem.
 Hyderabad was ranked second among the top 20 global cities in JLL’s City Momentum Index (CMI) 2019.

 The capital city of Hyderabad (also the capital for earlier larger Andhra Pradesh state) is a hub for information technology (IT) and pharmaceutical sectors.
-Telangana's IT sector exports totalled Rs.
-2,68,233 crore (US$ 32.23 billion) in FY24, marking an 11.2% increase compared to the previous year.
+Telangana's IT exports reached Rs.
+3.13 lakh crore (US$ 37.02 billion) in FY25, reflecting the state's strong position as one of India's leading IT and digital services hubs.

 The government has conducted a study to prepare comprehensive district tourism development plans and identified 477 tourist destinations for upgrading existing tourist amenities/facilities.
 The erstwhile districts identified with the greatest number of proposed tourist destinations are Hyderabad (41), Rangareddy (26), Nalgonda (23), Adilabad (21) and Suryapet (21).
 The state government proposed to undertake development of three greenfield airports at Jakranpally (Nizamabad), Palvancha (Bhadradri Kothagudem), Mahabubnagar and three brownfield airports at Mamnoor (Warangal), Basant Nagar (Peddapalli) and Adilabad.